 COUNSELING AND PSYCHOLOGICAL SERVICES (CAPS)

-CAPS is a department of University Health and Counseling Services designed to provide free personal counseling and psychological services for MSU students, as well as referrals and consultations for faculty and staff.
+CAPS is a department of University Health and Counseling Services designed to provide free personal counseling and psychological services for Montclair State students, as well as referrals and consultations for faculty and staff.
 CAPS is fully accredited by the International Association of Counseling Centers (IACS)

 CAPS goals include:

 - allowing students to make the most of their academic education, helping prevent future problems, helping students develop to their fullest potential by learning new skills and resolving issues that may limit their performance, assisting and supporting faculty and staff through consultation, promoting wellness through workshops, presentations and major campus events